mileusna/conditional/README.md

 }
 ```

 This is where conditional package steps in.
 It provides fuctions that replaces ternary operator for each basic type in go.
-We can now write conditional assignment in only one go line:
+We can now write conditional assignment in only one Go line:

 ```Go
 val := conditional.String(x==y, "Value OK", "Value not OK")
 ```
-Package conditional also provides fuctions for all go basic types
+Package conditional also provides fuctions for all Go basic types
 ```Go
 n := conditional.Int(x==y, 20, 0)
 u := conditional.UInt(true, 23, 15)